Scripture Verse

 Sylvanus D. Phelps (1816–1895)

 Words: Sylvanus D. Phelps, 1862.
-First appeared in the Watchman and Reflector, Volume 45, No. 11 (Boston, Massachusetts: 1864).
+First appeared in the Watchman and Reflector, Volume 45, number 11 (Boston, Massachusetts: 1864).
 The original first line was Something, my God, for Thee.
 Phelps evidently rewrote the words later to go with Lowry’s tune.

 Music: Something for Jesus Robert Lowry, in Pure Gold (New York: Biglow & Main, 1871) (🔊 pdf nwc).